Skip to main content

 Eligible businesses

-To be eligible to apply for funding from the Ida Business Assistance Program, you need to show that your business meets these criteria.
+To be eligible to apply for funding from the Ida Business Assistance Program, you need to show that your business meets the criteria listed below.
 Additional requirements may apply.

 Your business must have: